aidanwhiteley/books/README.md

 ![Cloudy Docker Deployment Diagram](../media/docker1.png?raw=true)

-If you have a recentish Docker available, from the root of this project type:
+If you have Docker available, from the root of this project type:
 ~~~~
 docker compose pull
 docker compose up -d --scale api-tier-java=2